-The IHS provide custom designed and delivered Service Learning Programs that combine the traditional attributes of Service Learning with the added benefits of a unique holistic heritage experience.
+Faculty community engagement programs we offer vary widely (for example from Community Health to Community Arts), but we specialize in the provision of Service Learning programs, which not only provide the traditional attributes of Service Learning but also the added benefits of a unique holistic heritage experience.
 Our distinctive programs aim to bring you, your host community and their heritage together in innovative, imaginative ways, to engender positive changes within your host community.

-Participants are housed in home-stay accommodation; home-stay is the preferred accommodation type of IHS as it supports opportunities for cultural exchange and immersion, as well as bringing tangible benefits to the communities that host us.
-Through the exchange of time, skills and knowledge with their host community, participants will not only help promote a number of social projects but (through critical thinking and reflection) will foster the growth of their own social and civic responsibilities.
+Service Learning participants are housed in home-stay accommodation; home-stay is the preferred accommodation type of IHS as it supports opportunities for cultural exchange and immersion, as well as bringing tangible benefits to the communities that host us.
+Through the exchange of time, skills and knowledge with their host community, participants will not only help promote several social projects but (through critical thinking and reflection) will foster the growth of their own social and civic responsibilities.

 Currently the IHS only offer Service Learning Programs for groups of participants lead by a faculty member and do not cater for individual participants.
-Programs are specifically designed to match each individual institute to their most suitable local partners, but can include projects such as:
+Programs are specifically designed to match each individual institute to their most suitable local partners, but can include projects focused on:

-- Engaging with programs designed for local children;
+- Project designed for (and with) local children

-- Maintenance and creation of community green space;
+- Maintenance and creation of community green spaces

-- Helping to maintain the outstanding natural and cultural of host towns;
+- Projects maintaining the outstanding natural and cultural beauty of Birr

-- Projects with minority groups (such as the Travelling Community).
+- Projects with minority and/or vulnerable groups (such as the Travelling Community).